You’ve started a blog! Yeah! I remember that feeling myself!

 This does not mean you can’t share your experiences.
 Not at all.

 It means when you write, avoid talking about yourself too much.
-It will ensure the reader feels a connection to the article and that you are there for them – not to vent or share about yourself.
+It will ensure the reader feels connected to the article and that you are there for them – not to vent or share about yourself.

 17. Failing to plan